nactris/AoC/README.md

 https://adventofcode.com/2025/
-chalanges this year will be made in rust.
+challenges this year will be made in rust.

 made by nac